oguzhanszr/8-Puzzle-AI_Solution/README.md

 # 8 Puzzle

-Solving the 8-Puzzle with A* algorithm
+Solving the 8-Puzzle using A* algorithm